AXLE REBUILD for Bailey, Swift, Coachman and other European caravan

 With a spring upgrade, the caravan weight is loaded onto springs instead of rubbers to assist the trailing arms in maintaining the downward position.
 This upgrade improves towing ability and road shock protection on rough New Zealand roads.

-Will shock absorbers do the same thing?
+Do shock absorbers serve the same purpose?

 Can we carry more weight after the spring upgrade?